philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 .Header .Promo .Button { }
 ```

 With custom properties, you can simply update the button properties to be whatever you want, or reset them to return to the default styling.
+And regardless of the number of exceptions, the way to alter the styles is always the same.

 ```css
 .Promo {